Lakhankumawat/LearnCPP/L-LinkedList/D-Doubly Linked List/README.md

 ### Steps of Implementation

-1. Create a template class (to store any desired data type) for the list nodes, each node has a value and 2 pointers (previous and next).
+1. Create a node template class (to store any desired data type) for the list nodes, each node has a value and 2 pointers (previous and next).
 2. Create a doubly linked list template class for the list itself in which it's implemented the iterator class and in which the nodes will be inserted.
+3. DLL class contains an iterator class, insert function, erase function and display function.

 ### Space Complexity